Give Your Skin a Treat with Medical Grade Peels

-There are 3 levels or grades of chemical peels.
-Which one is right for you, depends on factors such as your skin color, texture, number of skin imperfections, and elasticity.
-A qualified BHRC practitioner will be able to recommend which solution out of the following works best for you.
+There are three levels or grades of chemical peels.
+Which one is right for you depends on factors such as your skin color, texture, number of skin imperfections, and elasticity.
+A qualified BHRC practitioner can recommend which solution out of the following works best for you.

 Lowest Grade: Alpha Hydroxy Acid (AHA) Peel

-These peels work at the surface level, and are best used to help with rough/dry skin and texture.
-The AHA peel can also be mixed with bleaching agents to lessen dark spots or skin discoloration from the sun, hormones and aging.
+These peels work at the surface level and are best used to help with rough/dry skin and texture.
+The AHA peel can also be mixed with bleaching agents to lessen dark spots or skin discoloration from the sun, hormones, and aging.
 Application time for an AHA peel is about 10 minutes, and you come out with what looks like a mild sunburn.
-After approximately 5 days of peeling and healing, your skin will transform as it completes the healing process.
+After approximately five days of peeling and healing, your skin will transform as it completes the healing process.

 Medium Grade: Trichloroacetic Acid (TCA) Peel

-The TCA medical peel is used to treat fine lines, surface level acne and skin imperfections.
-This medium grade peel takes about 15 minutes for a single treatment, but two or more treatments will be required for darker skin.
-The TCA peel procedure creates mild swelling, redness, crusting/scabbing and peeling on the treated areas, and you will need to schedule downtime anywhere from 5-10 days, depending on your body’s rate of healing.
+The TCA medical peel treats fine lines, surface-level acne, and skin imperfections.
+This medium-grade peel takes about 15 minutes for a single treatment, but two or more treatments will be required for darker skin.
+The TCA peel procedure creates mild swelling, redness, crusting/scabbing, and peeling on the treated areas, and you will need to schedule downtime anywhere from 5-10 days, depending on your body's rate of healing.

 Higher Grade: Carbolic Acid or Phenol Peel

-This “heavy duty” peel is used for coarse, deep wrinkles, and deeper darks spots and skin imperfections.
-The phenol peels are intense, and are not recommended for use other than on the face, as other parts of the body may experience scarring.
-This type of peel must be performed by a qualified Beverly Hills Rejuvenation Center physician, because it requires general anesthesia and proper sterilization.
+This "heavy duty" peel is used for coarse, deep wrinkles, deeper dark spots, and skin imperfections.
+The phenol peels are intense and are not recommended for use other than on the face, as other body parts may experience scarring.
+This type of peel must be performed by a qualified Beverly Hills Rejuvenation Center physician because it requires general anesthesia and proper sterilization.
 With such an intense procedure, you can expect heavy swelling of treated areas, and you may need bandages which will need to stay for up to 2 days.
-There will be more pain in recovery, and you will need to keep your skin clean and clear of any makeup for at least two weeks.
-Sun exposure will need to be limited for up to three weeks as well.
+There will be more pain in recovery, and you must keep your skin clean and clear of any makeup for at least two weeks.
+Sun exposure will also need to be limited for up to three weeks.